|The Toy Island Super Posers have so much detail, that the line gets its own page!

 The joins are a bit loose.
 Are all figures this way?
 I don’t know, but they could really use tightening up around the neck and legs to actually HOLD the poses you set them up in.
 These guys would really benefit from super tight joints.

 Yeah, these are good guys.
 Add them to your collection.
 They’re neat once you get hands-on.
 They have lots of fun possibilites for posing in your collection.
 The KB-Toy price is VERY reasonable as well, at 8 or 9 dollars per figure.
-They are quite worth your while at this price.
+They are quite worth your while at this price. *Note that KB Toy went out of business.

 The eyes are really the deal-killer here.